decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - expand_message, the expand_message operation defined by the suite
                   specified by the hash_to_curve_suite parameter of the ciphersuite.
-- P1, fixed point of G1, defined by the ciphersuite.
+- generator_seed, an octet string representing the seed from which the generators are created, defined by the ciphersuite.

 Definitions:

-- generator_seed, an octet string representing the seed from which the generators are created: ciphersuite_id || "MESSAGE_GENERATOR_SEED" where ciphersuite_id is defined by the ciphersuite and "MESSAGE_GENERATOR_SEED" is an ASCII string comprised of 22 bytes.
 - seed_dst, an octet string representing the domain separation tag: ciphersuite_id || "SIG_GENERATOR_SEED_" where
             ciphersuite_id is defined by the ciphersuite and